theoh-io/ROS_Autonomous_Driving/src/path_planning/README.md

 ### Path planning method

-The aim of the algorithm is to calculate the desired trajectory for the mobile robot from a start to a goal.
-We have designed in VITA a fucntion based on a well-known method used for obstacle avoidance, RRT*, including the observations' motion over time (predictions).
+The algorithm aims to calculate the desired trajectory for the mobile robot from a start to a goal.
+We have designed in VITA a function based on a well-known method used for obstacle avoidance, RRT*, including the observations' motion over time (predictions).
 Other methods can be implemented inside the pipeline by changing parameters.

 * **Prediction RRT Star (Default)**